The convex hull of random points on the boundary of a simple polytope: Introduction and statement of results

-For our first main result we have to restrict our investigations to simple polytopes. \begin{theorem} Choose $N$ uniform random points on the boundary of a simple polytope $P$.
+For our first main results we restrict our investigations to simple polytopes.
+We recall that a polytope in $\mathbb{R}^n$ is called simple if each of its vertices is contained in exactly $n$ facets. \begin{theorem} Let $n \geq 2$ and choose $N$ uniform random points on the boundary of a simple polytope $P$ in $\mathbb{R}^n$, $n \geq 2$.
 For the expected number of facets of the random polytope $P_N$, we have